xitu/gold-miner/article/2020/5-reasons-why-you-should-use-svelte-for-front-end-development-in-2021.md

 # 5 reasons why you should use Svelte for Front End Development in 2021

-## 5 reasons why you should use Svelte for Front End Development

-#### It is almost beyond React, Angular, and Vue

 ![A Photo By [Randy Fath](https://unsplash.com/@randyfath) on [Unsplash](https://unsplash.com/)](https://cdn-images-1.medium.com/max/2000/0*Ri1Sl9cP2_ry2vYJ)

 Svelte is a front-end JavaScript framework that was developed by Rich Harris in 2016.
 Currently, it is using in many software companies as their main frontend framework because many things offer by Svelte to which make developer’s life way less complicated.